convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

 - Use only the installed Convertigo Flow skill, the `convertigo-flow` MCP server and Playwright for authoring/validation.
-- The campaign harness has already bootstrapped the blank project with Svelte enabled and copied the declared fixtures under `resources/retailstore/`.
+- The campaign harness has already bootstrapped the blank project with Svelte enabled and copied the eight declared fixtures under `resources/retailstore/`.
   The unchanged fixtures are also available to typed Flow resource blocks under `libs/flow/resources/retailstore/`; the JSON contract is readable through MCP there.
 Do not recreate or replace that shell.